dhodvogner/colima-desktop/README.md

 ## Project Goals

 I'd like to keep this as simple as possible.

 At the moment, I don't have any plans to add any fancy features.
 (Like listing containers, images, etc.)

+Read the [Features](#features) section for more information.

-Currently, I'm only targeting macOS.
+Currently, I'm only targeting MacOS.
 (But maybe Windows and Linux will be supported in the future.)

 ## Features